ryan-mcclue/unsw/comp3311/week1.md

 Aggregate function operate on series of tuples

 ## Data Modelling
-Book BOUGHT and OWNED.
-Relationships and operations modelled by tables
+Create a table for relationship, e.g. OWNED-BY not operation, e.g BOUGHT

-how would model something linked to multiple, e.g. array for foreign keys `Course: code, name, description, uoc, convenor(user), outcome*` `PartOf: assessment, course` array of foreign keys vs seperate table, e.g. PartOf table (only if relationship as multiple attributes would you create a table?) separate relation allows for independent access
+how would model something linked to multiple, e.g. array for foreign keys `Course: code, name, description, uoc, convenor(user), outcome\*` `PartOf: assessment, course` array of foreign keys vs seperate table, e.g. PartOf table (only if relationship as multiple attributes would you create a table?) separate relation allows for independent access

+weak entities not that common. occur when entity only exists in the context of another entity

+subclasses disjoint (either-or) or overlapping (both) common superclass would be a Person

+Split large diagrams onto multiple pages, e.g. first attributes (e.g. classes), second relations

+To reduce a 3-way relationship, could add a new entity